MicrosoftDocs/win32/desktop-src/Direct2D/discrete-transfer.md

-The transfer function is based on the list of inputs: V=(V0,V1,V2,V3,V?…,V<sub>N</sub>) where N is the number of elements - 1.
+The transfer function is based on the list of inputs: V=(V0,V1,V2,V3,V? ,V<sub>N</sub>) where N is the number of elements - 1.

-The input pixel intensity is represented as C. The output pixel intensity, C‘ is calculated with the equation:
+The input pixel intensity is represented as C. The output pixel intensity, C  is calculated with the equation:

 For a value C, pick a value k, such that:

 ![formula for the process.](images/discrete-transfer1.png)

-The output C’ can be calculated using the equation: C' = V?
+The output C  can be calculated using the equation: C' = V?

 This effect works on straight and premultiplied alpha images.
 The effect outputs premultiplied alpha bitmaps.